 Commission's recommendation: Change threshold as explained under Section 9.7(A)(1).
+See discussion of public comment under Section 9.7(A)(1).

 Section 8.7 (A) Reserve Fund for Capital and Nonrecurring Expenditures

 A member of the public requested review of the language in this section which restricts the use of the Reserve Fund for Capital and Nonrecurring Expenditures for items including "....any specific item of equipment....."
 It was noted that when computer equipment is purchased in individual units it does not meet the Town's threshold for using the fund, yet computer equipment needs to be replaced on a regular basis.